Statistical inference for network samples using subgraph counts: Methods to produce Figures -

-We now describe how we produced the surface where ${\bf\mu}_\F(f)$ may live as well as its confidence region.
-First, we know that ${\bf\mu}_\F(f)$ may realize any point in the convex hull of the embedding shape.
-Therefore, we build the embedding shape as for Fig.~\ref{Example2}, and then present its convex hull.
-Building the confidence region is achieved using the following reasoning, assuming that the diagonal of $B$ dominates the off diagonal entries ($\max_{i\in[K]}B_{ii}\geq\max_{i\neq j}B_{ij}$): \begin{itemize} \item[--] Observe that for any graphon $f$ and $H\in\mathcal{H}_{FF'}$, $\mu_H(f)\geq\mu_F(f)\mu_{F'}(f)$.
-This can for instance be directly recovered from the formulas in Lemma~\ref{first-moms}.
-Then, for any sequences $n$ and $f$, we have that $({\Sigma}_\F(n,f))_{FF'} \geq 0$, so that all correlations are positive, and the greatest amplitude of the confidence ellipse will be found on its first quadrant; i.e., the variance of $a\cdot {\bf\mu}_\F(\G)$ will be maximal for some $a\in\mathbb{R}^{|\F|}$ such that $a_F>0$ for all $F\in\F$. \item[--] For any sequences $n$ and $f$, we have that
+We now describe how we produced the surface where ${\bm\mu}_\F(f)$ may live as well as its confidence region.
+First, we know that ${\bm\mu}_\F(f)$ may realize any point in the convex hull of the embedding shape.
+Therefore, we build the embedding shape as for Figure~\ref{Example2}, and then present its convex hull.
+Building the confidence region is achieved using the following reasoning: \begin{itemize} \item[--] Observe that for any kernel $f$ and $H\in\mathcal{H}_{FF'}$, $\mu_H(f)\geq\mu_F(f)\mu_{F'}(f)$.
+This can for instance be directly recovered from the formulas in Proposition~\ref{first-moms}.
+Then, for any sequences $n$ and $f$, we have that $({\bm\Sigma}_\F(n,f))_{FF'} \geq 0$, so that all correlations are positive, and the greatest amplitude of the confidence ellipse will be found on its first quadrant; i.e., the variance of ${\bm a}\cdot {\bm\mu}_\F(\G)$ will be maximal for some ${\bm a}\in\mathbb{R}^{|\F|}$ such that ${\bm a}_F>0$ for all $F\in\F$. \item[--] For any sequences $n$ and $f$, we have that